This page refers to the

 Regenerate the derived table if it is older than 1 day persist_for will have no effect unless you have enabled persistence for derived tables on your Looker instance.
 Most customers do set up persistent derived tables when they initially configure Looker.
-The most common exception to this rule is for customers that connect Looker to a PostgreSQL read-only, hot-swap slave.
+The most common exception to this rule is for customers that connect Looker to a PostgreSQL read-only, hot-swap replica database.

 persist_for works differently between Development Mode and Production Mode persist_for should work as expected in Production Mode.
 In Development Mode all derived tables are persisted for a maximum of 24 hours, even if you set persist_for to a longer value.